AMITYEFET/Find-Flix/README.md

 settings.
 # ⚡ What's special
 The site is available in 8 languages, and is powered by information from the TMBD (The Movie Detabase) API.
-Many features, including AI features (Gemini API Code is Required) is available right now and there's more to come!
+Many features, including AI features (Gemini API Code is Required - you can get one for free in Google AI Studio) is available right now and there's more to come!
-*Surprise Me" - Get a random movie or series to watch.
+*Surprise Me* - Get a random movie or series to watch.
+*Al Recommender* - Describe the movie or series you're in the mood for (e.g., "a psychological thriller with a surprising twist"), and our AI will find a recommendation for you.
+(Gemini API Code is Required)
 # 🖥️ Link To Site
 https://findflixtv.edgeone.app/#home
 # 🔥 Change-Log